 Once we cross into the realm of “enthusiast,” “prosumer,” or “professional” optics, things get more interesting.

 We can list out all the specs on the various optics in these categories, examining weights, fields of view, illumination, reticles, parallax adjustment (or lack thereof), and other tangible items.
-The truth, though, is that those things simply don’t matter as much in this bracket.
-In this category, it has much more to do with personal preference.
+The truth is that those things simply don’t matter as much in this bracket.
+In this segment it has much more to do with personal preference.

 In the category of low power fixed magnification, optics tend to be lighter, brighter, more compact, and simpler in use.
 Most of the ACOG line, even the tiny TA-33 that weighs a scant 7 oz, have objective lenses wider than the average LPV (24 mm).
 That makes a difference in low light conditions, especially when it comes to target identification.
 Small sizes reduce snag hazards and overall bulk.